Employees & Job SeekersResources

 I AM A CURRENT EMPLOYEE…

 Paid Time Off (PTO): Midwest Professional Staffing appreciates the dedication and hard work of our temporary employees.
 One way of showing our gratitude is our PTO Certificates.
 Once an employee reaches 1,000 hours of work, they will be awarded 8 hours of PTO.
 From then on, their PTO will start accruing and can be used in 1 hour increments.
-The 1,000 hours does not require perfect attendance, but there cannot be a break in employment with Midwest for more than 60 days.
+The 1,000 hours does not require perfect attendance, but there cannot be a break in employment with Midwest for more than 30 days.
 Time off must be approved by the manager/client & staffing manager.
-It will not be approved within the last week of the assignment.

 401(k): Midwest Professional Staffing offers 401(k) to its temporary employees who are at least 21 years old and have worked with Midwest Professional Staffing for at least 1 continuous year.
 We provide a safe harbor matching contribution equal to 100% of your salary deferrals that do not exceed 3% of your compensation plus 50% of your salary deferrals between 3% and 5% of your compensation.